Domestic Assault Attorney in Highlands Ranch, Colorado

 View Transcript

-yeah so there’s two main things you want
+Yeah.
+So, there’s two main things you

-to consider when it comes to penalties
+want to consider when it comes to

-of a domestic violence um conviction so
+penalties of a domestic violence um

-of the crime itself and how that affects
+actual conviction of the crime itself

-you and then the second is going to be
+second is going to be the collateral

-the collateral consequences that may
+consequences that may come with it.
+So,

-with a domestic violence crime it’s
+whenever you’re charged with a domestic

-either going to be a misdemeanor or a
+a misdemeanor or a felony.
+Um,

-felony um misdemeanor domestic violence
+misdemeanor domestic violence

 convictions can carry up to 18 months in

-jail and or $5,000 in fines felonies the
+jail and or $5,000 in fines.
+Felonies,

-can be lengthy prison sentences and that
+the can be lengthy prison sentences, and

-um ranges just depending on what level
+that um ranges just depending on what

-of domestic violence felony you’re
+level of domestic violence felony you’re

-charged with um you can also often be
+charged with.
+Um, you can also often be

-sentenced to probation that’s going to
+sentenced to probation.
+That’s going to

 require there to be a domestic violence

-evaluation and based on that evaluation
+evaluation.
+And based on that

-you’re going to have to complete certain
+evaluation, you’re going to have to

-classes um it could be anger management
+complete certain classes. um it could be

-relationship classes that all relate um
+classes that all relate um to based on

-to based on that evaluation done by
+that evaluation done by probation.
+Then

-probation then there’s collateral
+there’s collateral consequences.
+There’s

-consequences there’s a lot of things to
+a lot of things to consider when it

-consider when it comes to domestic
+comes to domestic violence convictions.

-um a lot of jobs often care about about
+often care about about domestic violence

-if you’re in a position of trust or work
+position of trust or work for a

-for a government entity um it can be
+government entity.
+Um it can be

 difficult to secure housing if you um if

-you have a domestic violence conviction
+you have a domestic violence conviction.

-it can often also affect your right to
+It can often also affect your right to

-possess a firearm um it can revoke any
+possess a firearm.
+Um, it can revoke any

 right that you do have to possess a